 “Young injectors and young people at risk of injecting have low levels of knowledge not only about hepatitis C, but also the existence of and supports available at harm reduction services, including NSPs.
 They also do not see hepatitis C as relevant to them.”
 (Bryant et.
 Al. p1, 2012) Youth workers have been identified as a group that could provide vital harm reduction information for young people at risk of injecting.
 However, many youth workers feel reluctant to raise the issue because of a lack of accurate and up to date knowledge on hepatitis c and other harm reduction services.
 Many are also unsure of how to raise the issue of injecting drug use with young people.
+What is the Youth at Risk Program?
 The Youth at Risk training is a one-day workshop that aims to increase the knowledge and confidence of youth workers about hepatitis C and other blood borne viruses so they can effectively engage with young people who may be exposed to injecting drug use.
-During this workshop participants will: Understand the A, B & C hepatitis viruses and their distinguishing differences including transmission,...
+What does the Youth at Risk training include?
+Understand the...
 Read more.